 § 95133.
 Conflict of Interest Requirements for Verification Bodies

-(a) The conflict of interest provisions of this section shall apply to verification bodies, lead verifiers, and verifiers accredited by ARB to perform verification services for reporting entities.
+(a) The conflict of interest provisions of this section shall apply to verification bodies, lead verifiers, and verifiers accredited by CARB to perform verification services for reporting entities.
 Any individual person or company that is hired by a reporting entity to contract with a verification body on behalf of the reporting entity is subject to the conflict of interest assessment in this article.
 In such instances, the verification body must assess the potential conflict of interest between itself and the contracting entity as well as between itself and the reporting entity, and must also address the potential conflict of interest between the contracting entity and the reporting entity, including a written assessment provided and signed by the contracting entity.

 (b) The potential for a conflict of interest must be deemed to be high where:

-(1) The verification body and reporting entity share any management staff or board of directors membership, or any of the senior management staff of the reporting entity have been employed by the verification body, or vice versa, within the previous five years; or
+(1) The verification body and reporting entity share any management staff or board of directors membership, or any of the management staff of the reporting entity have been employed by the verification body, or vice versa, within the previous five years; or

 (2) Any employee of the verification body, or any employee of a related entity, or a subcontractor who is a member of the verification team has provided to the reporting entity any of the following services within the previous five years: